Personal Injury

 5. Additional Factors That Influence Claim Value

 If you’ve suffered an injury due to someone else’s negligence, you may be entitled to compensation.
 However, calculating the value of your personal injury claim can be complex.
-Factors such as medical expenses, lost wages, pain and suffering, and Nebraska’s legal framework all play a role in determining how much you can recover.
+Factors such as medical expenses, lost wages, physical pain, mental suffering, and inconvenience within Nebraska’s legal framework all play a role in determining how much you can recover.

 This guide will walk you through the key elements that impact your settlement, ensuring you understand how Nebraska laws affect your claim’s value.